syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 # Overview

-The **NumericTextBox** control is an advanced textbox which allows you to enter numeric values in a specific format such as numeric, currency, and percent.
-Also, it provides support to display value with custom units.
+The **NumericTextBox** control is an advanced text box control that allows you to enter numeric values in a specific format such as numeric, currency, and percent.
+It also provides support to display value with custom units.

 ![Overview of SfNumericTextBox](Overview_images/Overview.png)

 ## Key Features

-**Different modes** - Supports specific modes like numeric, currency and percent.
+**Different modes** - Supports specific modes such as numeric, currency, and percent.

 **Value range support** - Allows us to define and validate the value based on minimum and maximum values.

-**Formatting** - Supports to format the value based on user needs.
+**Formatting** - Supports to format the value as users need.

 **Hide trailing zeros** - Supports hiding trailing zeros.

-**Watermark** - Support to display watermark text when value is null.
+**Watermark** - Supports to display watermark text when value is null.

-**Custom units** - Supports to display values with custom units which can be appended as prefix or suffix.
+**Custom units** - Supports to display values with custom units that can be appended as prefix or suffix.

 ## Choose between different textbox controls